 Unable to decrease ‘Customer acquisition costs’:

-Customer acquisition is a key area and has its set of costs.
+Customer acquisition is a key area and has a set of costs.
 The Sansbot Company was using traditional means of marketing and the cost of customer acquisition was always on the rise every year.

 The competition was using Chatbots for sales leading to more engagement, quicker responses, and happier customers.
 Chatbots can deal with customers and sell to them according to customer’s preferences and other contextual marketing methods.
 Customer acquisition costs are thus reduced by using chatbots for sales.